isuru89/link-lens/README.md

   * Caching: We could implement a caching for serving same two URLs in a short time instead of analyzing twice.
   * More Information: Like broken image links, identify sign-up form or different page types
+  * Automatic continuous deployment of this project to a hosting site using Github Actions.

 ### Limitations